-Deadlines for assignments will be announced in class, when no deadline is given then the deadline is automatically 7 days later, deadline is usually 11:59pm; late assignments will be accepted for full grade only under extreme and documented circumstances.
+Deadlines for assignments will be announced in class; late assignments will be accepted for full grade only in cases of illness or death in the family.
 5% of the total points (100pt) are deducted per day for late assignments.

 Lectures: Topic overview